-Chris Worby and Jeremiah Worby are Trusted Regina financial advisors and Wealth Management services providers.
+Chris Worby is a Trusted Regina financial advisors and Wealth Management services provider.
 With over 20 years of experience, Worby Wealth Management has been committed to providing a high standard of financial and wealth management services to individuals, families and business owners in Regina and area.
 Worby Wealth Management listens and provides a personalized financial plan.
 In our latest Worby Wealth Blog Post we share details about a year end financial checklist.

 Year end financial checklist

 It’s near the end of another year.
 You’ve probably been busy planning parties, planning pranks, and soon to be attending holiday events, but there’s one thing that needs your attention – your personal finances.
 It’s time to start reviewing how much money you have saved up for retirement and other important costs in life.
 Here’s how: